vladimirlojanica/ideas/README.md

 type | identifier	| type | 	identifier | type | identifier
 type | identifier	| type | 	identifier | type | identifier

 This tabular widget would permit moving cells up and down or left and right to manipulate the ordering of the arguments list.
-This would update the ordering of the underlying sourcecode without using a refactoring dialog.
+This would update the ordering of the underlying source code without using a refactoring dialog.

 ## 38. Code as a Wiki